opentelekomcloud-docs/docs_on_docs/doc/source/change_proposal_process.rst

     just with “git reset” for all of them.
 This does not affect the changes inside the files.

-12. If you have finished adding files to the changeset, you have to commit it and provide a short message, why you changed something.
+12. If you have finished adding files to the change set, you have to commit it and provide a short message, why you changed something.
 It is good practice to phrase this in an imperative tone extending the sentence “If added to the project, these